abd2re/ib-notes-save/_EE.md

 (ctrl+f9 to copy)
 > [!
 Theme]
 >Assessing The Use of Different Configurations of a Decision Tree Algorithm in Computer Chess

-How does Principal Variation Search (PVS) and Quiescence Search affect the speed and performance of an Alpha-beta Algorithm in finding the most optimal move in computer chess at different levels of depth?
+To what extent is the Monte-Carlo Tree Search algorithm applicable to find the most optimal moves in different chess positions with minimal lookahead in terms of time complexity and performance?

 ---
 # Theme